Asking the big questions: is Madrid, Spain worth visiting?

 You’ll find tapas restaurants everywhere.
 Order a drink and a few dishes at more than one to really get a feel for how Spain eats.

-Focus on Tapas on Calle Cava Baja
+Focus on tapas on Calle Cava Baja

 by Jess of SightSeekr